alecbenson/IOT-Dash/README.md

 # PowerSwitch
-a node-js powered web interface for controlling powered devices
+a node-js web interface for controlling powered devices